We may not have seen the last snow for winter 2017/18

 Here is an early warning for you cold easterlies set to return next weekend with snow showers pic.twitter.com/oD9O3FbjiD— Paul Stevens BSc (@Huddsweatherman) March 11, 2018

-Although this weekend’s forecast is not as extreme as March 2013, the snow will come late in the month like in 2013, when the worst snow since the 1970s hit Huddersfield.
+Although this weekend’s forecast is not as extreme as March 2013, the snow will come late in the month like in 2013, when the worst snow since the 1970s hit Huddersfield .

 There was snow falling for 45 hours solid with wind whipping it into drifts of up to 20ft over the hills.